corefault/dieinnerenwerte/readme.md

 ## lowlevel reading

 the lowlevel reading could be done using the commandline and bash scripts. maybe a little c program must be written for better handling and reorganization of data.

+## web application
+the web aplication is used for visualization of the data. in a user configurable interval the data is read from the lowlevel system.

+the UI provides the following data

+* beats per minute
+* oxygen value
+* visualization of the data in a live chart